 CACFP reimburses centers for each creditable meal or snack served, up to two meals and one snack per child per day.
+There are three rates of reimbursement - free, reduced-price, or paid - based on the household income of participating children.
 The 2016-2017 CACFP reimbursement rates for day care centers are listed below.
-There are three rates of reimbursement - free, reduced-price, or paid - based on the household incomes of participating children.
-For more information about CACFP reimbursement rates, contact the NYS Department of Health.
+For more information about CACFP reimbursements, contact the NYS Department of Health.

 CACFP reimbursements can make a big difference in centers’ food budgets.
 For example, a center might serve 100 children, with 30 children qualifying for the free reimbursement rate, 30 qualifying for reduced-price, and 40 qualifying for paid meal reimbursements.
 If the center served all 100 children a morning snack, lunch, and supper 20 days per month, CACFP could reimburse up to $8,414 per month.

-Meals reimbursed through CACFP must meet the NYS Department of Health's meal pattern requirements to ensure children are receiving complete, high-quality nutrition.
+Meals reimbursed through CACFP must follow the NYS Department of Health's meal patterns, which specific required food components and minimum serving sizes for different age groups.
 Follow the links below to view CACFP meal patterns and sample menus for infants and children: